Welcome to the Borough of Stratford

 The Borough of Stratford is governed under a Mayor-Council form of government.
 The Council consists of six (6) members elected at large for three year terms.
 The Mayor is elected to a four year term.
 The Municipal elections are held on the Tuesday next after the first Monday in November.

-Borough Monthly Calendar Dates for August 2014
+Borough Monthly Calendar

-Borough Announcements, eNews and Upcoming Events
+Borough Announcements, Alerts, eNews and Upcoming Events

 [View All Latest Announcements and Posts]

 Atlantic City Electric Providing 1,150 Free Trees to Customers

 Atlantic City Electric (ACE) is providing 1,150 free trees to its residential customers through the Energy-Saving Trees program, which helps customer’s conserve energy and reduce household energy bills through strategic tree planting.
 Can you assist us in spreading the word that your residents can reserve one free tree per household by visiting www.arborday.org/ace or by calling 1-855-670-2773?
 Customers should have their ACE account number handy when ordering the free tree.